-Today we're going to attempt to answer some of the most-asked questions on the Internet about these predatory fish, from how large they get, to how long they live.
+Today we're going to attempt to answer some of the most-asked questions on the Internet about these beasts of the ocean ecosystem, from how large they get, to how long they live.

-At the end of the day you'll be able to impress your friends with your knowledge about the most feared predator in natural history.
+At the end of the day you'll be able to impress your friends with your knowledge about the largest predatory fish currently swimming the world's oceans.

 How big does a great white shark get?